gpm22/ossu-projects/Mathematics for Computer Science/Unit 4 - Probability/35 - in-class problems week 14 - wed.md

     \Pr[\text{at $d$ | starting at $b$}] = \sum_{i=1}^{\infty}\frac {1}{2^{2i}} = \frac 13
     $$

 * **g)** Give an example of a random walk graph that is not strongly connected but has a unique stationary distribution.
-Hint.

   * The graph
     * $V = {a, b, c}$